 If optos are patched to input ports, when fired externally, they will cut any channel to which that input port is connected.
+Once set up, opto assignments can be locked using the Opto Lock button, to prevent accidental removal.

 SERIAL INTERFACE